An overview of the demo applications

 • C dumps the camera’s position to the console, and

-For camera control, all demo apps use DragLMB rotation mode.
-This means you can rotate the camera by dragging with the left mouse button.
+For camera control, all demos except MarbleGame and ThousandCubes use DragLMB rotation mode.
+This means you can rotate the camera by dragging the mouse with its left button depressed.
 Furthermore:

 • W and S dolly the camera forward and back, respectively,